lamini-ai/llm-classifier/README.md

 No, this is a week night hackathon project, give us feedback and we will improve it.
 Some known issues:

 1. It doesn't use batching aggressively over classes, so training on many classes could be sped up by more than 100x.
 2. We are refining the LLM example generators.
-Send us any issues you find with your prompts adn we can improve these models.
+Send us any issues you find with your prompts and we can improve these models.

 ## Why wouldn't I just use a normal classifier like BART, XGBoost, BERT, etc?

 You don't need to label any data using `LaminiClassifier`.
 Labeling data sucks.

 No fiddling with hyperparameters.
 Fiddle with prompts instead.
-Hopefully english is easier than attention_dropout_pcts.
+Hopefully English is easier than attention_dropout_pcts.

 ## Why wouldn't I just use a LLM directly?